DataDog/hiring-engineers/answers.md

 Basically, the trendline changes color if it goes outside an "expected" range at a given time, alerting the user to a potential *anomaly* in the data trend.

+### Link

+[HERE](https://p.datadoghq.com/sb/g9guv517ual7vfmf-4d73ed8f3c6bd64203ac8ba311d0a9c9) is a link to the timeboard I made with the Python API.

 # Monitoring Data

 ### New Monitor for `my_metric`